lmorg/murex/docs/commands/expr.md

 evaluation in Murex.

-Idiomatic Murex would be to write expressions without explicitly calling the underlying builtin, eg `1 + 2`, though you can invoke them via `expr` if needed.
-However please bare in mind that expressions have special parsing rules to make them more ergonomic.
-So if you write an expression as a command, eg `expr 1 + 2` then it is being parsed as a statement.
-This means more complex expressions might parse unintuitively.
-You can raise a bug if that does happen.

-Expressions also support running commands as C-style functions, for example:
+Idiomatic Murex would be to write expressions without explicitly calling the underlying builtin:

 ```
-» 5 * echo(5)
-25
+# idiomatic expressions
+1 + 2

+# non-idiotmatic expressions
+expr 1 + 2
 ```

+Though you can invoke them via `expr` if needed, please bare in mind that expressions have special parsing rules to make them more ergonomic.
+So if you write an expression as a command (ie prefixed with `expr`) then it will be parsed as a statement.
+This means more complex expressions might parse in unexpected ways and thus fail.
+You can still raise a bug if that does happens.

 For a full list of operators supported exclusively in expression, see the last section in this document.